GNOME/librsvg/README.md

 Goals of librsvg
 ----------------

-Librsvg aims to be a low-footprint library for rendering SVG images.
+Librsvg aims to be a low-footprint library for rendering SVG1.1 and SVG2 images.
 It is used primarily in the [GNOME project](https://www.gnome.org) to render SVG icons and vector images that appear on the desktop.
 It is also used in Wikimedia to render the SVG images that appear in